 Possession of any other controlled drugs

-It is an offence to be in possession of a controlled drug and on summary conviction for this offence, you could be liable for a class C fine or a prison sentence of no longer than 12 months.
+It is an offence to be in possession of a controlled drug and on summary conviction for this offence, you could be liable for a class C fine or a prison sentence of up to 12 months.
 If the court decides, you could be liable for both.
-On conviction on indictment for possessing controlled drugs, the court can decide on an appropriate fine and you could also be liable for a prison sentence of not more than 7 years.
+On conviction on indictment for possessing controlled drugs, the court can decide on an appropriate fine and you could also be liable for a prison sentence of up to 7 years.
 Again, if the court decides, you could be liable for both.

 Growing cannabis plants or opium poppies

-It is also an offence to grow cannabis plants or opium poppies and on summary conviction for this offence, you could be liable for a class C fine or a prison sentence of no longer than 12 months.
+It is also an offence to grow cannabis plants or opium poppies and on summary conviction for this offence, you could be liable for a class C fine, or a prison sentence of no longer than 12 months.
 If the court decides, you could be liable for both.
-On conviction on indictment for growing these plants, the court can decide on an appropriate fine and you could also be liable for a prison sentence of not more than 14 years.
+On conviction on indictment for growing these plants, the court can decide on an appropriate fine and you could also be liable for a prison sentence of up to 14 years.
 Again, if the court decides, you could be liable for both.

 Possession of controlled drugs for sale or supply

-Under the legislation, it is an offence to be in possession of a controlled drug with the intention of selling it illegally.
+It is an offence to be in possession of a controlled drug with the intention of selling it illegally.
 Anyone found guilty of this offence is liable to a class C fine on summary conviction in a District Court.
-If the court decides, he or she could be subject to a fine and a prison term not exceeding 12 months.
+If the court decides, they could be subject to a fine and a prison term not exceeding 12 months.
 On conviction on indictment for this offence, the court can decide on an appropriate fine.
 The court can also impose a life sentence for this offence if it decides it is necessary.
 However, lesser sentences can also be imposed, either with a fine or alone.

 Where the market value of the drugs is €13,000 or more, the person convicted is liable for a minimum sentence of 10 years.
-This does not apply, however, where the court is satisfied there are exceptional circumstances.
-Similar penalties apply to somone convicted of importing drugs with a value of €13,000 or more.
+However, this does not apply, if the court is satisfied that there are exceptional circumstances.
+Similar penalties apply to someone convicted of importing drugs with a value of €13,000 or more.

-Anyone found guilty of supplying or attempting to supply a controlled drug into a prison, children detention school or remand centre can receive a class B fine on summary conviction or a prison term not exceeding 12 months or both.
-On conviction on indictment, the court can impose an appropriate fine or a maximum prison term of 10 years or both.
+Anyone found guilty of supplying or attempting to supply a controlled drug into a prison, children detention school or remand centre can receive a class B fine on summary conviction, or a prison term of up to 12 months, or both.
+On conviction on indictment, the court can impose an appropriate fine or a maximum prison term of 10 years, or both.

-Under the Criminal Justice (Psychoactive Substances) Act 2010 it is an offence to sell or supply for human consumption substances which are not specifically proscribed under the Misuse of Drugs Acts, but which have psychoactive effects.
-Anyone found guilty of such an offence is liable for a class A fine on summary conviction or imprisoned for a term not exceeding 12 months or both.
-On conviction on indictment they can be fined or imprisoned for a term not exceeding 5 years or both.
+Under the Criminal Justice (Psychoactive Substances) Act 2010 it is an offence to sell or supply substances for human consumption if the substances are not specifically banned under the Misuse of Drugs Acts, but they have psychoactive effects.
+Anyone found guilty of such an offence is liable for a class A fine on summary conviction, or a term of imprisonment of up to 12 months, or both.
+On conviction on indictment they can be fined or imprisoned for a term not exceeding 5 years, or both.

 Use of premises, vehicles or vessels for certain activities

-Anyone who occupies or controls any land, vehicle or vessel and is found guilty of allowing it to be used for activities such as the manufacture, importation or supply of a controlled drug is liable on summary conviction to a class C fine or a prison sentence of no longer than 12 months or both.
-On conviction on indictment for this offence, the court can impose an appropriate fine or a prison sentence of no more than 14 years or both.
+It is an offence for anyone who occupies or controls any land, vehicle or vessel to use it to manufacture, import or supply a controlled drug.
+If they are found guilty of this offence they are liable on summary conviction to a class C fine, or a prison sentence of up to 12 months, or both.
+On conviction on indictment for this offence, the court can impose an appropriate fine, or a prison sentence of no more than 14 years, or both.

 Forged or fraudulently altered prescriptions

 It is an offence to forge a prescription or to try to change it in any way in order to deceive.
 Anyone found guilty of this offence is liable, on summary conviction, to a class D fine or a prison sentence not exceeding 6 months.
 If the court decides, you could be liable for both.
-On conviction on indictment for this offence, the court can decide on an appropriate fine and/or impose a prison term not exceeding 3 years.
+On conviction on indictment for this offence, the court can decide on an appropriate fine, or impose a prison term not exceeding 14 years, or both.

 Attempting or helping others to commit an offence

 It is an offence to attempt to commit a drug offence covered by the legislation, or to help or incite someone else to commit the drug offence.
-If you are found guilty you are liable to be sentenced as if you had committed the drug offence.
+If you are found guilty of this offence you are liable to be sentenced as if you had committed the drug offence.

 Court-ordered drug treatment